joaofilipee/financeapp/README.md

 ![Login Page](https://github.com/joaofilipee/financeapp/blob/main/public/readme/signIn.png)

 ### 2 - If you don't have an account, you can create yours, you just have to click on the Sign Up button in login page.
-This is <br />
-the register page.
+This is the register page.

 ![Register Page](https://github.com/joaofilipee/financeapp/blob/main/public/readme/signUp.png)